• As low as $1,112/Night

 Wortham House has three bedrooms in the second floor each featuring twin beds (one of which can be converted to a king), flat screen TV's and full private bathrooms.
 The home can accommodate 6 adults.
 The first floor features a huge, gorgeously furnished lounge ideal for morning reading with coffee and afternoon beverages.
 A powder room is located adjacent to the lounge.
 A dine in kitchen for six is also adjacent to the lounge when breakfast is served until 9am.
 In the kitchen there is a refrigerator, an oven and microwave for heating of food brought in to the home.
 Unfortunately cooking per se is not allowed by the city of Charleston.

 Wortham House is surrounded by award winning gardens published in multiple magazines and books.
-It has been most freshly recognized by the Smithsonian Archives of American Gardens and the Garden Conservatory of America's Finest twenty-five gardens in the U.S. Space in the garden is available for dining.
+It has been most newly recognized by the Smithsonian Archives of American Gardens and the Garden Conservatory of America's Finest twenty-five gardens in the U.S. Space in the garden is available for dining.
 Off street parking for 2-3 cars is incorporated in the garden.

 City of Charleston operation permit (required on website) - Residential STR-OP2019-00668